SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Covesa_Documentation.md

   - Provide web dashboards.
   - Enable remote monitoring during races.

-And now you ask me what the main purpose of **VISS** ?  **VISS** main porpuse is to solve the case where a dev would have to learn every car proprietary system and as you can tell that's not optimal so **VISS** gives vehicles a common way to share signals with applications.
+And now you ask me what the main purpose of **VISS** is?  **VISS** main purpose is to solve the case where a dev would have to learn every car's proprietary system, and as you can tell, that's not optimal, so **VISS** gives vehicles a common way to share signals with applications.

-Now that we know what **VSS** and **VISS** i can show you an exame on how covesa really works.
+Now that we know what **VSS** and **VISS** are, I can show you an example of how Covesa really works.

 # How Covesa Works

-below im gonna give an example of a data flow to show you how Covesa works:
+Below, I'm gonna give an example of a data flow to show you how Covesa works:

 1. **Sensors/ECUs** generate raw data.
 2. **VSS** gives the data standardized name & structures.
 3. **MiddleWare(uProtocol in our case)** exposes signals via **VISS**.
-4. Apps subscribe , read or process the signals.
+4. Apps subscribe, read, or process the signals.

 This architecture allows any compliant app to work with any compliant vehicle.

 # Implementing Covesa

-How do we implement Covesa in our project ?
-Covesa is not a software that we can simply install, we just implement **VSS** tree so that our midleware can use it. so below is an example of how to implement **VSS**.
+How do we implement Covesa in our project?
+Covesa is not a software that we can simply install, we just implement **VSS** tree so that our midleware can use it.
+So below is an example of how to implement **VSS**.

 **Define Custom VSS tree**
-  Create a YAML file, in our case we will name it **VSS.yaml**.
+  Create a YAML file, in our case, we will name it **VSS.yaml**.

   ```
   Vehicle:
   Speed:
     type: int
     unit: km/h
-    description: "Current vehicle speed measured from speedometer"
+    description: "Current vehicle speed measured from the speedometer."

 Chassis:
-  SteeringWheel:
+  Steering Wheel:
     Angle:
       type: float
       unit: degrees
-      description: "Current steering angle"
+      description: "Current steering angle."

 Powertrain:
   Battery:
     StateOfCharge:
       type: float
       unit: percent
-      description: "Battery charge level"
+      description: "Battery charge level."

 Sensors:
   IMU: